eugenielai/eugenielai.github.io/posts/dssg.md

 ---
-title: Data Science for Social Good: Data Visualizer for Surrey's Electric Vehicle Strategy
+title: Data-Driven City Planning: We Made a Visualizer for Surrey's Electric Vehicle Strategy
 layout: post
 author: Eugenie Lai
 date: 2019-10-29

 ---

-# Data Science for Social Good: Data Visualizer for Surrey's Electric Vehicle Strategy
+# Data-Driven City Planning: We Made a Visualizer for Surrey's Electric Vehicle Strategy
 Date: 2019-10-29

 Last summer, I teamed up with [Laura](https://github.com/lauragreenstreet) and developed this visualization tool as a part of [UBC Data Science for Social Good (DSSG) program](https://dsi.ubc.ca/data-science-social-good), directed by [Dr. Raymond Ng](https://www.cs.ubc.ca/~rng/).
-Our project is a collaboration between the [UBC Data Science Institute](https://dsi.ubc.ca/) and the [City of Surry](https://www.surrey.ca/).
+A collaboration between the [UBC Data Science Institute](https://dsi.ubc.ca/) and the [City of Surry](https://www.surrey.ca/), our project openned my eyes on the influential role of data in city planning and sustainability.

 ## Background & Motivation